orientechnologies/orientdb-docs/studio/README.md

 http://localhost:2480
 ```

-This is the Studio 2.2 Homepage.
+The following is a screenshot of the home-page of Studio v.3.0:

 ![Home Page](../images/studio-login.png)